delawaremathguy/ShoppingList17/README.md

 * **If you would like to test out this app and decide if it might be of interest to you**, run it on the simulator, go straight to the More... tab on startup and tap the "Load Sample Data" button.
 Now you can play with the app.

-* **If you plan to install and use this app on a single device**, the app will start with an empty shopping list and a location list having only the special "Unknown Location"; from there you can create your own shopping items and locations associated with those items.  (*Suggestion: add Locations before adding Items!*)
+* **If you plan to install and use this app on a single device without using iCloud**, then you should first delete the ShoppingList.entitlements file (this is what connects iCloud to the app).
+After installing on a device, the app will start with an empty shopping list and a location list having only the special "Unknown Location"; from there you can create your own shopping items and locations associated with those items.  (*Suggestion: add Locations before adding Items!*)

-* **If you plan to install and use this app on a device and have it share its data via iCloud with other devices on the same Apple ID**, see advice in previous paragraph; but ~~also go to the PersistentStore.swift file and choose to use `NSPersistentCloudKitContainer`, and follow instructions there about setting up your own CloudKit container.~~
+* **If you plan to install and use this app on a device and have it share its data via iCloud with other devices on the same Apple ID**, you may need to update your bundle identifier, your iCloud container identifier, and establish your correct app signing credentials.
+If you had already used SL16 with the cloud, then you will also want to archive any data from SL16 to the Files app; then open your iCloud dashboard and clear out the container you've been using (the SwiftData use of iCloud in SL17 is incompatible with the previous Core Data use of iCloud in SL16); then finally install and run SL17 on a device. any existing data can then be imported to repopulate the SwiftData store.

 ### App Architecture

-The design in this app represents a basic, @Query-driven SwiftUI app structure, with very few hints of MVVM scattered about.   in particular, the `ModelContext` class has been extended with methods to support adding model objects, to help out with lookups of objects by `referenceID`, and to find/manage the unknown location (identified by its `position`).
+The design in this app represents a basic, @Query-driven SwiftUI app structure, with very few hints of MVVM scattered about.   in particular, the `ModelContext` class has been extended with methods to support adding model objects, to help out with lookups of objects, and to find/manage the unknown location (identified by its `position`).

 ## License